mediamagi/magicms-medium/content/index.md

 ---
-title: Simple Web Site Approach using Golang, markdown, tailwind, Alpine js and Templ
+title: Streamline Website Creation - Golang, Markdown, Tailwind, Alpine.js and Templ
 description: Welcome to our GitHub repository, where we're bringing simplicity and efficiency back to web development.
 ---

-# Simple Web Site Approach using Golang, markdown, tailwind, Alpine js and Templ
+# 🚀 Streamline Website Creation: Golang, Markdown, Tailwind, Alpine.js, Templ – Inspired by Nuxt Content

 Welcome to our GitHub repository, where we're bringing simplicity and efficiency back to web development.
 Our journey began with a realization: creating simple web pages shouldn't require complex solutions.
 This repository is our exploration into making web development straightforward, focusing on static sites with minimal updates.